Reach-Above/reach-above.github.io/mapathon.md

             id: 'local',
             title: 'Our Local Rides',
             image: '',
             description: 'Almost everyday we got outside and rode our bikes.
-The glowing lines that look like lightsabers represent the path we took.
-These were recorded using a cell phone with the Strava App',
+The glowing lines that look like lightsabers represent the journeys we took.
+The more intense the lightsabre the more times we traveled over that area.
+These were recorded using a cell phone with the Strava App.',
             location: {
                 center: [-78.68791, 43.91651],
                 zoom: 13.06,